 In this study we formulated and characterized a resveratrol nanoemulsion formulation by a simple phase inversion technique.
 The developed nanoemulsion was proved to be very effective against in killing of HCT-166 colon cancer cells.
 Our study proved the dose dependent effect of resveratrol on killing of colon cancer cells, so we recommend adequate intake of resveratrol containing food or food supplements can prevent or manage colon cancer.

 CONFLICT OF INTEREST

-There is no conflict of interest associated with this article.
+The author declares no conflict of interest.

 ABBREVIATIONS